Priority lead: Joanna Smallwood

 - ensuring the needs of victims are met at all times from the first point of contact

-- keeping neighbourhood policing at the heart of the Constabulary, but working with other law enforcement agencies to tackle threats from serious and organised crime, terrorism and sexual exploitation
+- work with other law enforcement agencies to tackle threats from serious and organised crime, terrorism and sexual exploitation

-- making sure officers and staff are visible and accessible to the public
+- making sure officers and staff are available and accessible to the public, improving our links with the public through channel management

 - ensuring that our officers and staff respect and value the people who need our services